TAC Recruitment - Privacy Collection Statement

 Phone: 1800 332 556

-Referee checks conducted by XREF – Collection Notice
+1) Reference checks conducted by XREF – collection notice

-Neither the TAC nor XREF will use or disclose the personal information provided by you or your referees for any reason unrelated to the assessment of your for suitability for the role, unless it is required by law, or your consent (or your referees' consent) has been obtained (this is in spite of anything written to the contrary in XREF’s privacy policy).
+Neither the TAC nor XREF will use or disclose the personal information provided by you or your Referees for any reason unrelated to the assessment of your suitability for the role, unless it is required by law, or your consent (or your Referees consent) has been obtained.
+(This is despite anything written to the contrary in XREF’s privacy policy)

 Neither the TAC nor XREF will use or disclose the personal information provided by you for any reason unrelated to the assessment of the Candidate’s for suitability for the role, unless it is required by law, or your consent has been obtained.
-(This is in spite of anything written to the contrary in XREF’s privacy policy).
-Please note, if a candidate requests a copy of the feedback you provide, it is the TAC’s usual process to provide this in full to the candidate.
+(This is despite anything written to the contrary in XREF’s privacy policy).
+Please note that if a Candidate requests a copy of the feedback you provide, it is the TAC’s usual process to provide this in full to the Candidate.

-If you wish to gain access to the information you have provided as a part of this process, please contact the TAC’s People & Culture team, or the FOI team on 1800 332 556.
+If you wish to gain access to the information you have provided as a part of this process, please contact the TAC’s People & Culture Team, or the Freedom of Information Team on 1800 332 556.

-TAC background checks conducted by CVCheck – Collection Notice
+2) TAC background checks conducted by CVCheck – collection notice

 • National and worldwide identity verification searches

-• Australian police /criminal background checks thru AFP & ACIC
+• Australian police /criminal background checks thru AFP and ACIC

 • Other international criminal history and identity checks